 Dodge Charger vs Dodge Challenger Exterior Design

 At first glance, it obvious.
 The Dodge Charger and Dodge Challenger are both completely different beast.
-Take the new Dodge Challenger for example.
+Take the Dodge Challenger for example.
 This vehicle takes the lead with a two-door coupe design.
 Meshed with 18-inch Satin Carbon Aluminum Wheels, and spherical projector beam headlamps, the Dodge Challenger makes it easier to see and be seen.
 As a further convenience, the Dodge Challenger also comes standard with a wide wheelbase.
 In essence, the Dodge Challenger's wheelbases gives drivers plenty of room to get in and stretch out.
 All the while helping you stand out on the road.
-At the same time the new Challenger also stretches out 197.9-inches long and a 85.4-inch wide.
+At the same time the Challenger also stretches out 197.9-inches long and a 85.4-inch wide.
 Completed with an overall height of 57.5-inches, the the Dodge Challenger is a masterpiece.

-But make no mistake, the new four door Dodge Charger sedan is also stunning.
-This vehicle captures attention with ultra-bright LED Daytime Running Lights, a fresh new front fascia, 17-inch wheels, and solar control glass.
+But make no mistake, the four door Dodge Charger sedan is also stunning.
+This vehicle captures attention with ultra-bright LED Daytime Running Lights, a fresh front fascia, 17-inch wheels, and solar control glass.
 In addition, this vehicle also comes standard with a bright fuel-filler door, dual bright exhaust tips, and rear heated glass.
 As far as the Dodge Charger dimensions goes, this vehicle has a 120.2-inch wheelbase, a 198.4-inch length, and an overall height of 58.5-inches.

-If you're looking for the best way to experience the new Dodge Challenger or Dodge Charger first-hand, visit our local Palm Beach County Dodge dealership.
+If you're looking for the best way to experience the Dodge Challenger or Dodge Charger first-hand, visit our local Palm Beach County Dodge dealership.

 Dodge Charger vs Dodge Challenger Performance

 The Dodge Charger and the Dodge Challenger both come standard with a 3.6-liter V6 Engine with Variable Valve Timing, dual overhead campshafts, high-flow exhaust ports, Electronic Throttle Control, and Integrated Speed Control.
 One of the biggest differences in both of these vehicles is that the Dodge Challenger comes standard with 305 horsepower and the Dodge Charger comes standard with 295 horsepower.
 You'll also be surprised to know that the Dodge Challenger generates 268 lb.-ft. of torque, and the Dodge Charger generates 264 lb.-ft. of torque.
-On top of that the new Dodge Challenger comes standard with 18-inch Satin Carbon Aluminum Wheels, and the Dodge Charger comes standard with 17-inch Painted Cast Aluminum Wheels.
+On top of that the Dodge Challenger comes standard with 18-inch Satin Carbon Aluminum Wheels, and the Dodge Charger comes standard with 17-inch Painted Cast Aluminum Wheels.
 Beyond the muscle, the Dodge Challenger and Dodge Charger both offer an excellent rear-wheel drive system.
 You'll also appreciate, how much more easier it is to navigate through West Palm Beach with both of these vehicles.
 But don't just take our word for it.
 See for yourself.
 Schedule a free test drive and take both of these muscle cars for a spin.

 Dodge Charger vs Dodge Challenger Interior

 When it comes down to the interior, the Dodge Charger is slightly bigger than the Dodge Challenger.
-To be clear the new Dodge Charger comes standard with 93.7 cu.-ft. of passenger volume and the Dodge Challenger comes standard with 104.7 cu.-ft. of passenger volume.
-Come to think of it, the new Dodge Charger comes standard with more cargo room than the Dodge Challenger.
+To be clear the Dodge Charger comes standard with 93.7 cu.-ft. of passenger volume and the Dodge Challenger comes standard with 104.7 cu.-ft. of passenger volume.
+Come to think of it, the Dodge Charger comes standard with more cargo room than the Dodge Challenger.
 But for what it's worth, the Dodge Challenger does comes standard with all of the same interior features as the Dodge Charger.
 That's right, both of these vehicles comes standard with a 7-inch touchscreen display, a 6-speaker audio system, steering wheel mounted audio controls, leather wrapped shift, knob, and dual zone automatic temperature control.
 If that's not enough, both of these cars also come standard with adjustable front-row seats, 60/40 split folding second row seats, and dual zone automatic temperature control.

-If you would like to see what the new Dodge Charger or Challenger has in store for you, visit us today at Northlake Chrysler Dodge Jeep Ram serving West Palm Beach, Delray Beach, and surrounding areas.
+If you would like to see what the Dodge Charger or Challenger has in store for you, visit us today at Northlake Chrysler Dodge Jeep Ram serving West Palm Beach, Delray Beach, and surrounding areas.

 Dodge Charger Model Trim vs Dodge Challenger Model Trims